Chasing shadows with Gottesman-Kitaev-Preskill codes: Twirling theory

 \subsection{Displacement twirling}

 In this subsection, we turn to discussing twirls that can be realized by implementing appropriate displacements in the physical Hilbert space.
+This is a core technical ingredient for the following developments and we discuss its the application of displacement twirling to states and channels.

 In ref.~\cite{Conrad_2021}, approximate twirls over groups of displacement operators distributed over lattices $\CL^{\perp}$ associated to the GKP code have been constructed by approximating the uniform measure over the (infinite) lattice $\CL^{\perp}$ via a random walk over a generating set given by the rows of $M^{\perp}=\lr{\bs{\xi}^{\perp\, T}_1,\hdots, \bs{\xi}^{\perp\, T}_{2n}}^T$.
 Concretely, we define a random walk from the joint distribution of $N'=2N$ half-steps $\pm \bs{\xi}_i / 2$, each of which are selected with $1/2$ probability at each step.
-Define for $i=1,\hdots, 2n$ the associated (discrete) measure so that we obtain the measure corresponding to $m$ steps of the random walk as $\mu_i^{(*m)} :=\mu_i'^{(*2m)} $.
+Define for $i=1,\hdots, 2n$ the associated (discrete) measure so that we obtain the measure corresponding to $m$ steps of the random walk as the $2m$-fold convolution $\mu_i^{(*m)} :=\mu_i'^{(*2m)} $.

 \paragraph{State twirling.} Applying this twirl to a state, we obtain that

 modifies the characteristic function of the state with the $m-$th power of the symplectic Fourier transform of the measure

 In the limit $m\rightarrow \infty $, this suppresses all contributions $\bs{\alpha}$ except for those in the symplectic dual of $\bs{\xi}_i^{\perp}$.
 We define the joint measure over all generators in $M^{\perp}$ to be the joint random walk given by the $2n$-fold convolution